ojbfive/OCI-Blog-Kubernetes/README.md

 What's New?

-Oracle and it's partner NetFoundry have designed an alternative solution using SDN technology.
-NetFoundry provides Zero Trust Networking for private cloud resources.
+Oracle and technology partner NetFoundry have designed an alternative solution using SDN technology.
+NetFoundry provides Zero Trust Network connectivity for Edge, Multicloud, IOT and on premise infrastructure.
 [Here is more information on the NetFoundry Zero Trust Networking platform.](https://blogs.oracle.com/cloud-infrastructure/zero-trust-network-access-with-netfoundry)
-The solution is 100% software and can be instantiated directly from the Oracle Cloud console and OCI CLI using HELM Charts.
+The solution is 100% software and can be instantiated directly from the Oracle Cloud console and OCI CLI using HELM Charts to deploy NetFoundry software.